marq24/ha-senec-v3/README.md

 ## Home Assistant Energy Dashboard

-This integration supports Home Assistant's [Energy Management](https://www.home-assistant.io/docs/energy/)
+This integration supports Home Assistant's [Energy Management](https://www.home-assistant.io/docs/energy/).
+To use the Energy Dashboard please set up the Web API first.
+In the description of the Web API you will see which sensors you can use for the Energy Dashboard.

 Example setup: